memmam/COVID-19-Tracker/README.md

 4. Create a service account for the project you just created, with the permission 'Project Editor'

-5. Download the JSON file for the service account, and put it in the same directory as `nCov.py`, named `credentials.json`
+5. Download the JSON file for the service account, and put it in the same directory as `nCoV.py`, named `credentials.json`

 6. in the root directory of the bot, run the command `python3 -m venv venv` to create a virtual environment

 7. Run Setup-nCoV.sh to create launcher scripts (necessary for cron / allows you to run script without having to mess with venv)

-8. Install the requests, Tweepy, gspread, and oauth2client libraries and create a cronjob to run nCov.sh at an interval of your choosing.
+8. Install the requests, Tweepy, gspread, and oauth2client libraries and create a cronjob to run nCoV.sh at an interval of your choosing.

 # About
 Numbers marked 'JH' are from the [Johns Hopkins University CSSE tracker](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).